What are Roof Rats and Why are They Dangerous?

 How do roof rats get inside?

-Roof rats will commonly travel above structures through connecting branches or utility lines.
+Roof rats typically travel above structures through connecting branches or utility lines.
 From there, they can enter any access point bigger than a quarter.
 They can also gnaw through barriers, such as drywall, wood, and aluminum siding.

 How do I prevent a roof rat infestation?

 There are several ways you can prevent an infestation.
 First, look for cracks or holes and use silicon caulk to seal the potential entryway for roof rats.
 Then, review possible lines of travel for roof rats.
-To the best of your ability, keep shrubs, trees, and other landscaping trimmed away from the structure; be sure no limbs are overhanging the building’s roof.
+To the best of your ability, keep shrubs, trees, and other landscaping trimmed away from the structure; be sure no limbs are overhanging the buildingโs roof.
+Monitoring for signs of roof rat activity, such as droppings, gnaw marks, and noises, is crucial for early detection and prevention.

 Since roof rats often travel in search of food, you can lessen your risk by ensuring food and food waste are properly stored.
 In a kitchen, keep pantry items stored in sealed containers.
 In a garage or yard, tightly cover garbage cans and pick up dropped fruits from trees.